lingxiaoW/Paper-Notes/Reinforcement Learning in Robotics/Deep Q-Learning from Demonstrations.md

 * **For** steps t in 1,2,3,...,k do
   * Sample a mini-batch of n transitions from D with prioritization
   * Calculate loss J(Q) using target network
-  * Perform a gradient descent step to udpate theta
+  * Perform a gradient descent step to udpate theta (minimize J(Q))
   * if t mod tau = 0 then theta' <- theta
 * **End For**
 * **For** steps t in 1,2,3,... do
   * Sample action from behavior policy a
   * Play action a and observe (s',r)
-  * Store (s,a,r,s') into D, overwriting oldest self-generated transition if over capacity
+  * Store (s,a,r,s') into D, overwriting oldest self-generated transition if over capacity (never remove demonstration data)
   * Sample a mini-batch of n transitions from D with prioritization
   * Calculate loss J(Q) using target network
   * Perform a gradient descent step to update theta